solliancenet/CosmosDB-v3-labs/dotnet/labs/05-build_net_app.md

    dotnet run
    ```

-1. You should see the following line output in the console, indiciating that **ReadItemAsync** completed successfully:
+1. You should see the following line output in the console, indicating that **ReadItemAsync** completed successfully:

    ```sh
    Read Candies, HERSHEY''S POT OF GOLD Almond Bar